2020 United States House of Representatives elections in Wisconsin

-The 2020 United States House of Representatives elections in Wisconsin was held on November 3, 2020, to elect the eight U.S. representatives from the state of Wisconsin, one from each of the state's eight congressional districts.
+The 2020 United States House of Representatives elections in Wisconsin were held on November 3, 2020, to elect the eight U.S. representatives from the state of Wisconsin, one from each of the state's eight congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 Primaries were held on August 11, 2020.

 Overview

 District

 Results of the 2020 United States House of Representatives elections in Wisconsin by district:

 District 1

 The 1st district is based in southeastern Wisconsin, taking in Janesville, Kenosha, and Racine.
-The incumbent is Republican Bryan Steil, who was elected with 54.6% of the vote in 2018.
+The incumbent was Republican Bryan Steil, who was elected with 54.6% of the vote in 2018.